dojo/docs/dijit/Tree.rst

 Data Stores
 -----------
-Although not required, usually the model interfaces with a dojo.data store.
+Although not required, usually the model interfaces with a :ref:`dojo.store <dojo/store>`.

 There can be many different types of stores, such as stores that work from XML vs. stores that work from JSON, stores that execute on the client vs. stores that pass through to the server, stores that load data as it's needed or stores that load all the data on initialization, etc.
-All the stores, though, have the same API, so they can be connected to with either :ref:`TreeStoreModel <dijit/tree/TreeStoreModel>` or :ref:`ForestStoreModel <dijit/tree/ForestStoreModel>`, depending on whether there is a single or multiple top level item in the store.
+All the stores, though, have the same API, so they can be connected to with the :ref:`ObjectStoreModel <dijit/tree/ObjectStoreModel>`.

-One might wonder why Tree doesn't interface directly with a dojo.data store.
-There are a number of reasons:

-  * The parent-child relationship of items in the store might not be expressed by a children attribute on the parent item.
-For relational databases it's the other way around, where the child points to the parent.
-The dijit.tree.Model code specifies how to trace parent-child relationships for a given data store.
-  * The interface of dojo.data to load children is rather cumbersome... must call _loadItem() on each item in the children[] array, which means that any item in the store needs to know the list of id's of its children at any time.
-It's more efficient to not require that, and to lookup children only when they are needed (when the user clicks the expando icon to open the node).
-  * Sometimes developers might use a custom model that doesn't connect to a data store at all.

 Relationship
 ------------